 Loan-to-value (LTV) ratios

-For small rental loans (non-owner occupied), the ratio is up to 80% LTV.
+For small rental loans (non-owner occupied), the loan-to-value ratio for 2 – 4 units is up to 80% LTV.

 Minimum equity requirements